Medical Advocacy Partnership Program (MAPP)

 Lunch & Learns

 The Safe Berks Medical Advocacy Partnership Program (MAPP) is offering free “Lunch & Learns” to hospitals, healthcare centers and other health care providers.
 Safe Berks will provide the free lunch and valuable information about how to screen patients for domestic violence, sexual violence and human trafficking.
 Safe Berks Medical Advocates will also provide information about how to serve survivors, and how Safe Berks can help by providing free and confidential services 24/7 in English, Spanish or any other language needed.
-For more info, or to schedule a Lunch & Learn, please contact Meghan Sager, Manager of the MAPP Department, at 610-370-7606 or MeghanS@SafeBerks.org.
+For more info, or to schedule a Lunch & Learn, please contact Meghan Sager, Co-Manager of Community Outreach & Response/Medical Advocacy Partnership Program (MAPP), at 610-373-1206 ext.
+108 or MeghanS@SafeBerks.org.

 - Develop an effective screening tool for healthcare professionals to identify victims and survivors.

 - Establish standard policies and protocols for responding to victims and survivors.

 - Enhance healthcare provider knowledge about the risks of domestic violence, sexual assault, and human trafficking.

 - Increase victim and survivor access to Safe Berks services.